-- Slice the remaining into 1/2 inch slices before cutting into fries.
-I suggest cutting into bigger fries over matchstick style as they have more surface area and are more likely to crisp versus get over soft.
+- Slice the remaining chunk into 1/2 inch slices before cutting into fries.
+I suggest cutting into bigger fries over matchstick style as they have more surface area and are more likely to crisp versus get overly soft.

 - If you’d like, add a teaspoon or so of cinnamon to the seasoning of the fries.